pdl30/pychiptools/README.md

-#ChIPseq Analysis Toolkit
+#pychiptools

-To use the package, please download a copy, unzip and then add the path to your PATH.
-For example:
+To use this package, clone the repository and install using

-export PATH=$PATH:~/Programs/chipseq_toolkit/
+	python setup.py install

-Also add the path to the downloaded directory to your ~/.bashrc for the python modules.
-For example:
+This will install the scripts in the pychiptools/scripts directory.
+For more information on the individual scripts, use the --help command after each script.

-##The pipeline consists of python functions designed around the programs.
-The help within the programs should explain their usage
+##This is still in development and testing is ongoing.